MossGoblin/BEST_vs_MENACE/README.md

 __// TODO : NEXT__
 * decide on a final GamePlan for Beast - revice the old one
-* who starts first - shall ther ebe a preference?
+* who starts first - shall there be a preference?
 * Add a ScoreKeeper Class to facilitate the actual GameCycle